This gaming monitor is a huge 49 inches

 Asus CG32UQ

 Asus says this one is a secondary gaming panel -- not one you'd use in a living room, but one for your bedroom.
-As such, it's 31.5-inches.
+As such, it's 31.5 inches.
 It also has a 3,840x2,160-pixel 4K resolution, as it's tailored for use with the PlayStation 4 Pro and Xbox One X, consoles that output in 4K.

 It's also got HDR10, the high-dynamic range standard for TVs and Asus' own Adaptive Sync tech (see above on screen tearing).